motaharinia/scala-springboot-profileproperties/README.md

 ## Spring Boot Profile Properties

+### Scala:
+Scala combines object-oriented and functional programming in one concise, high-level language.
+Scala's static types help avoid bugs in complex applications, and its JVM and JavaScript runtimes let you build high-performance systems with easy access to huge ecosystems of libraries.

 ### Profiles:
 Spring Profiles provide a way to segregate parts of your application configuration and make it only available in certain environments
 Spring boot allows to add profile-specific properties files by using application-{myProfileName}.properties pattern.